-When it comes to freelance job opportunities, there are lots of them to be discovered if you know where—and how—to look.
-Whether you just want to see what’s out there, make some income on the side, or grow your current freelance customer base, this guide has nine great ways to discover new work opportunities for any freelancer.
+When it comes to freelance job opportunities, there’s lots of work to be discovered if you know where—and how—to look.
+Whether you just want to see what freelance jobs are out there, make some income on the side, or grow your current freelance customer base, this guide contains nine great ways to discover new work opportunities for any freelancer.

 Do you have one website where you can direct potential clients to learn more about your freelance services and see your best work?
 If not, be sure to do this before looking for jobs.
 It doesn’t have to be anything fancy—just a simple one-page design that gives visitors some information about you and your business, your samples, and your contact form will be sufficient.
 You’ll want to keep this handy anytime you inquire about new freelance gigs.